Commissioning Spare Parts Sample Clauses

 Commissioning Spare Parts.
 Prior to Mechanical Completion of the Facility, Contractor shall deliver to the Site all pre-commissioning, commissioning, testing and start-up spare parts (but not operating spare parts) necessary to commission, test and start-up the Facility.
 The cost associated with all Work related to such pre-commissioning, commissioning, testing and start-up spare parts is included in the Contract Price, including the procurement of such spare parts and the actual purchase price of such spare parts.

 Commissioning Spare Parts.
-Contractor shall provide all pre-commissioning, commissioning, testing and start-up spare parts necessary for each Train to achieve Substantial Completion and shall, prior to and as a condition precedent to achieving RLFC for each Train, deliver such spare parts for the Train to the Site.
-The cost associated with all Work related to such pre-commissioning, commissioning, testing and start-up spare parts is included in the Contract Price, including all Work related to procuring and storing the commissioning spare parts and the purchase price for such parts.
+Contractor shall provide all pre-commissioning, commissioning, start-up and testing spare parts necessary to achieve Substantial Completion of each Train, as applicable, and shall deliver such spare parts for such Train to the Site.
+The cost associated with all Work related to such pre-commissioning, commissioning, start-up and testing spare parts is included in the Contract Price, including all Work related to procuring and storing the commissioning spare parts and the purchase price for such parts.

 Commissioning Spare Parts.
-Commissioning spare parts are those spare parts necessary for Contractor to achieve Substantial Completion of Train 3 and are specified and purchased by Contractor for Contractor’s own use through Substantial Completion of Train 3.
+Commissioning spare parts are those spare parts necessary for Contractor to achieve Substantial Completion of each Train and are specified and purchased by Contractor for Contractor’s own use through Substantial Completion of Train 2.
 Until such time, commissioning spare parts shall be stored in the Contractor’s construction warehouse.
-Any commissioning spare parts not incorporated into the Facility may be assumed by Owner at no cost after Substantial Completion of Train 3.
+Any commissioning spare parts not incorporated into the Facility may be assumed by Owner at no cost after Substantial Completion of Train 2.

 Related to Commissioning Spare Parts